soyunparrrk/Archival_Resilience/README.md

 **Things could have been improved:**
 1. I believe that re-building the operative machine as a female programmer myself adds a reflection of this research to the project.
-However, I also think I could have found more connection to the history and applied to the outcome — for example — the way of image processing, the way of representing the software, the way of wiring operators.
+However, I also think I could have found more connection to the history and applied to the outcome.
+2. To improve the part above, it could have been a performance that myself operating the machine interacting with the audiences.
+I find it very pity not being able to do so due to the current COVID-19 situation.
-2. Although TouchDesigner is free to download, it's not as accessible as web.
+3. Although TouchDesigner is free to download, it's not as accessible as web.

 # Outcomes

 The outcomes of operating this virtual machine will be vary depending on the user's choices.
-Here there are two examples from the photos of ARRA and the computing girls.
+Here there are two examples from the photos of ARRA and the Computing Girls.

 | Example outcome 1                                                                                                                        | Example outcome 2                                                                                                                        |
 |------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|